Timinator2000/Python-Programming-for-the-Humanities/markdowns/getting started.md

 print("Ready, set, GO!")
 ```

 Everyone can learn how to program and the best way to learn is by doing.
 In this tutorial you will be asked to write a lot of code.
-Click any block of code in this tutorial, such as the one above, and press ctrl+enter to run it.
+[Click run below any code block to execute the code shown.]
 Let's begin right away and write our first little program!